b21809831/DataTool-Pages/Storage/Cassandra.md

+Cassandra
-Cassandra: Apache Cassandra is a free and open-source, distributed, wide-column store, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
+Apache Cassandra is a free and open-source, distributed, wide-column store, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.

 Link:https://cassandra.apache.org/_/index.html

+Human-Centric: Cassandra is designed to handle big data across many commodity servers, providing high availability with no single point of failure.
+It's human-centric in the sense that it's designed around the reality of hardware failure, and around the idea of being always available to accommodate the needs of the user.

+Scalable: Cassandra is highly scalable and able to accommodate high throughput.

 Distributed: Cassandra is a distributed database system.
 It automatically partitions data across the cluster and replicates data for fault tolerance.